Suri312006/undergradthesis/4-secctx.typ

 #mol-chapter("Security Contexts")

-Security Contexts are objects that threads attach to in-order to inherit the permissions inside the context.
+Security Contexts are objects that threads attach to in-order to inherit access rights, represented as capabilities, inside the context.
+Additionally, a thread can attach to multiple security contexts, but can only utilize the permissions granted by one unless they switch @twizzler.
 The contexts store capabilities, allowing for userspace programs to add capabilities to contexts, and kernel space to efficiently search through them to determine whether a process has the permissions to perform a memory access.

 == Base